William P. Li

 I am also passionate about the fields of assistive technology and accessibility.
 I have conducted research, taught classes, and built community efforts around assistive technology, accessibility, disability, and inclusion, working collaboratively with people with disabilities to develop technologies that increase independence and broaden participation.

-Previously, I earned master's degrees at MIT in computer science and the Technology and Policy Program.
+Before: Previously, I earned master's degrees at MIT in computer science and the Technology and Policy Program.
 My advisors were Seth Teller, Nicholas Roy, and Jim Glass, and I focused on natural language understanding in spoken dialogue systems and assistive technology.
 As an undergraduate, I was an Engineering Science student at the University of Toronto, and grew up in Mississauga, Ontario, Canada.

 Language Technologies for Understanding Law, Politics, and Public Policy